 Within the area of identity management different assurance levels for authentication are distinguished, such as “low”, “substantial”, “high”.
-Often such levels are assigned to specific authentication means (such as a chipcard).
-Within the IRMA ecosystem assurance levels can be assigned to attributes, or, to be more preciese, to credentials (sets of attributes).
-The assurance level of such a credential is determined by the manner of authentication that preceeds attribute issuance.
+Often such levels are assigned to specific authentication means (such as a chip-card).
+Within the IRMA ecosystem assurance levels can be assigned to attributes, or, to be more precise, to credentials (sets of attributes).
+The assurance level of such a credential is determined by the manner of authentication that precedes attribute issuance.
 The level is for instance low for an email attribute that has been issued via a confirmation link sent to a user-provided email address.
-The level substantial could be assigned to an attribute that is issed after e-banking authentication.
+The level substantial could be assigned to an attribute that is issued after e-banking authentication.
 And the level high could be used for attributes that are issued (on the spot) only after face-2-face authentication at a counter.

 Because there are many ways to issue IRMA attributes, the IRMA platform does not standardly use such levels of assurance.
 Every verifier can determine itself which attributes it does or does not accept.
 A verifier can, for instance, accept an “older than 18” attribute if it has been issued by the foundation, but not if it has been issued by, say, Facebook.

 Experiments are being carried out with issuance of IRMA attributes for specific applications that require higher assurance levels.

 The Privacy by Design foundation is not certified, for instance, according to the ISO 27010 norm.
 At this stage the foundation is too small for this — and insufficiently wealthy.
 The foundation intends, at some time in the future when IRMA is being used more extensively, to obtain such certification.